 Dialysis is a treatment that takes over the job of your kidneys if they

 fail.
-The kidneys perform many functions that help your body stay healthy.
+The kidneys have many functions that help your body stay healthy.
 They help clear toxins out of your blood and help your body balance salt levels.
 Most patients begin dialysis when their kidneys have lost 85%-90% of their ability.
-You may be on dialysis for a short time, or you may need it for the rest of your life.
+You may be on dialysis for a short time, or you may need it for the rest of your life or until you receive a kidney transplant.

 kidney cancer, drug use,